kylrth/procedure-generation/README.md

 - **ROUGE**: summarization score using the recipes in the dataset
 - **BLEU**: translation-inspired score using the recipes in the dataset
-- **cosine similarity**: calculated on TF-IDF representation to measure text similarity between generated and gold recipe
+- **Cosine Similarity**: calculated on TF-IDF representation to measure text similarity between generated and gold recipe
-- **linguistic correctness**: number of spelling and grammar mistakes detected with LanguageCheck
+- **Linguistic Correctness**: number of spelling and grammar mistakes detected with LanguageCheck
-- **coherence** (model-based): Is the recipe clear and readable according to an LLM?
+- **Hallucination**: Hallucination refers to a phenomenon where a language model generates text that is factually incorrect or nonsensical, but appears coherent and plausible on the surface.
+Hallucination will be measured by comparing the different samples and evaluating their similarity on key points of the recipe.
-- **ingredient comparison**: how well the ingredients match with the gold recipe
+- **Coherence** (model-based): refers to the logical consistency and clarity of a recipe, including the sequential order of steps and absence of gibberish or nonsensical information.
+It also encompasses the grammatical correctness and simplicity of the recipe, ensuring that it is easily understandable and makes sense to the reader.
-- **ingredient relevance** (model-based): Does the list of ingredients align with the culinary expectations of the recipe (e.g. no-bake, gluten free, etc.)?
+- **Relevance** (model-based): refers to the appropriateness and alignment of the ingredients used in a recipe with its title, ensuring that all ingredients are relevant to the intended dish.
+It also involves ensuring that each step in the recipe contributes towards achieving the desired outcome mentioned in the recipe title, avoiding any unnecessary or unrelated instructions.
-- **ingredient consistency**: Does the ingredients list accurately reflect the exact ingredients and amounts used in the directions?
+- **Consistency** (model-based): refers to the alignment between the ingredients listed, their respective measurements, and their usage in the recipe steps, ensuring coherence and logical progression.
+It also encompasses the assurance that the recipe yields the intended dish, without contradictory instructions or logical inconsistencies throughout.
-- **step order** (model-based): Does the order of the steps make sense?
+- **Structure** (model-based): refers to the adherence to a standardized format, including an organized ingredients list and step-by-step instructions, facilitating clear understanding and easy execution.
+It ensures that all listed ingredients are actual ingredients, and the steps provided are actionable and sequentially structured, enhancing clarity and usability.
 - and more

 ## dependencies